 Great, the process is quite straightforward.
 Start your claim by clicking the "Start Your Claim" button, you will then need to complete a short form so we know who you are.

 Once this is completed we will need to know more about who you want to complain to and some information on your loans.
-At this stage, you can either enter the information if you have it to hand or contact us and we will help you gather this information.
+Just tell us who the lenders were and we will send you a pre-written email letter to forward to each lender.
+When they respond, you send their responses to us and we do the rest.